D7ry/cs184-proj-writeup/proj1/writeup.md

 The idea behind level sampling is simple: instead of sampling from the highest resolution texture all the time(as in part 5), we sample from a down-sampled version of the texeture(A.K.A. mipmap) depending on the distance between the pixel and the camera.
 This gives 3 main benefits:
 1. Performance.
 Sampling from a lower resolution texture is much faster than sampling from a higher resolution texture.
 2. Visual quality.
 Sampling from a lower resolution texture can reduce the artifacts caused by high frequency areas, which has been pre-processed during the compression where high-frequency areas are filtered and blended.
 3. Memory.
-Lower-resolution textures simply takes up less memory, however, storing mipmap costs an additional of  1/3 of the original texture's memory.
+Lower-resolution textures simply takes up less memory, however, storing mipmap costs an additional of  1/3 of the original texture's space.

 ### Implementation
 To accomdate for 6 differnt combination of level sampling, `Texture::sample()` has been restructured: